 Analysis and Test Results

 The deeper in the woods or the mountains you go, the more important the things you carry with you become (and how much those things weigh).
 Having the appropriate gear and clothing in the mountains is imperative to having a good time, and an insulated jacket can be the difference between summit and surrender, celebrating and suffering.
-Down jackets range broadly from lightweight and packable to heavy duty expedition parkas.
+Down jackets range broadly from lightweight and packable to heavy-duty expedition parkas.
 In this review, we focus on the technical lightweight category.
-The jackets in this review are typically great stand-alone insulation for milder climates, like spring and fall in the high desert or brisk mornings on foggy northern beaches.
-They may also serve as an insulating layer for light aerobic activities in extreme cold environments, or to wear under a shell jacket in inclement weather.
+The jackets in this review are typically great stand-alone insulation for milder climates, like spring and fall in the desert or brisk mornings on foggy northern beaches.
+They may also serve as an insulating layer for light aerobic activities in frigid environments, or to wear under a shell jacket in inclement weather.
 This review aims to help you find the right jacket for your uses, but also to equip you with the knowledge to evaluate jackets for yourself the next time you're browsing at an outdoor store.

 Types of Insulated Jackets

 The down versus synthetic question will probably never be an easy one to answer.
 Even the best synthetic fibers are no match for the warmth-to-weight ratio of natural down feathers.
 But when down gets wet, it might as well be a pasta meal when you've run out of white gas--it's pretty much useless.
 We talk more about synthetic, down, and hydrophobic down in our Buying Advice Article.
 If you're interested in hydrophobic down models, check out the Mountain Hardwear Ghost Whisperer Down Hooded and Rab Microlight Alpine Jacket reviews.

 Down is measured by the amount of space taken up by an ounce of down feathers.
 Because down insulates by trapping air and holding it in place for your body heat to warm up, the more loft you can get, the better.
 This means a higher numbered fill power is of higher quality.
 For example, 850 fill power down fills 850 cubic inches for every ounce of down.